sero-cash/wallet/README.md

     $ cd my/path/meteor-dapp-wallet/app && meteor --port 3050

-In the original window you can then start Mist using wallet mode:
+In the original window you can then start Wallet using wallet mode:

     $ cd wallet
     $ yarn dev:electron --mode wallet